blackchip-org/scan/README.md

 ```
 [Example 7](examples/readme/example_7_test.go)

+With this change, this one rule can be used for scanning decimal, binary,
+octal, and hexadecimal numbers simply by calling new with the corresponding
-The rules for word and whitespace looks similar and can be found in the links
+digit class .The rules for word and whitespace looks similar and aren't
-to the example.
+show here.
+The full source code for the example can be found in the
+Example 7 links.

 Now a function is needed to handle the case where a token does not match.
+This
-This also has to be configurable to scan until whitespace is found.
+also has to be configurable to allow different definitions of whitespace.
 This
 will be a function that returns a function that scans the unexpected value
 until the specified class is found: